Overall LLM Rankings: April 2026

 For most production applications, the flagship tier delivers 90-95% of premium-tier performance at a third of the cost.
 The value tier delivers 80-85% at a tenth.
 The case for premium pricing gets harder to make with each update.

-Coding has plateaued at the top.
-The best models (Opus 4.6, Gemini 3.1 Pro, GPT-5.4) all cluster between 77-81% on SWE-Bench Verified.
-Mythos Preview's 93.9% suggests the ceiling is much higher, but that capability isn't commercially available.
+Coding has plateaued at the top - and labs are shifting to different benchmarks.
+The best publicly measured models (Opus 4.6, Gemini 3.1 Pro, GPT-5.4) all cluster between 77-81% on SWE-Bench Verified.
+Opus 4.7's launch sidestepped SWE-Bench Verified in favor of CursorBench (70%) and Rakuten-SWE-Bench (3x tasks resolved vs 4.6), a signal that providers increasingly see the standard harness as saturated or gameable.
+Mythos Preview's self-reported 93.9% suggests the ceiling is higher still, but that capability isn't commercially available.

 Arena Elo is diverging from benchmarks.
 Grok 4.20 ranks 4th in Arena Elo despite having the least published benchmark data on this list.
 Mistral Large 3 scores 43.9% on GPQA Diamond but posts 1418 Elo - above several models that score twice as high.
 Human preference captures something benchmarks miss.

 Open-weight models are now in five of twelve spots.
-Gemma 4, Qwen 3.5, DeepSeek V3.2, Mistral Large 3, and Llama 4 Maverick.
+Gemma 4, Qwen 3.6, DeepSeek V3.2, Mistral Large 3, and Llama 4 Maverick.
 Two years ago, no open model would have appeared on a frontier ranking.
 The gap hasn't closed entirely - no open model matches the top three on coding or reasoning - but for production use cases where 85% accuracy suffices, the commercial case for proprietary APIs is eroding.
+Qwen 3.6-35B-A3B in particular puts 73.4% SWE-bench Verified behind 3B of active parameters on a single consumer GPU.

 Google is the value play.
 Gemini 3.1 Pro at $2/$12 matches or beats models costing 2-5x more on most benchmarks.
 Gemma 4 at $0.14/$0.40 (or free) rivals Sonnet 4.6 on Arena Elo.
 Google's strategy of competitive pricing + open-weight releases is applying more pressure to Anthropic and OpenAI than any other lab.